Clonmel: Watersports

 Clonmel Rowing Club (CRC), founded in 1869, is located about 500 meters west of the town centre.
 The club won the Senior Men's 'eight' championships in 1920.
 The club is based on Moor's Island, on the Suir, and is known locally as "The Island".
 CRC has had a purpose-built boathouse since 1979, with boat storage on the ground floor.
 Upstairs are two squash courts, a function hall and dressing rooms.

 The Workmen's Boat Club (WBC) was established in 1883.
 The property was leased from the Bagwell estate until 1999 when it was finally purchased by the club.
 In 2007, the club undertook the restoration of the historic racing craft Cruiskeen, which was built in the 1840s by GAA founder member Maurice Davin.
 The project took several years of cleaning, treatment and repair and the 38 ft./11.6m timber boat is now on permanent display in the County Museum, Clonmel.

 Other sports

 Clonmel Racecourse, also known as Powerstown Park, hosts both National Hunt (jump) and flat racing events.
-This racecourse is also used for greyhound events and is home of the annual National Hare Coursing meeting.
+Clonmel Greyhound Stadium is also located in the town.

 Clonmel's cricket club, United Cricket Clonmel, fields teams in competitions organised by the Munster Cricket Union.
-The club's adult and youth teams play their home games in the Presentation Convent Field.

 The area is also home to Clonmel Athletic Club which was founded in 1971.